EbubekirUstalar/EbubekirUstalar/README.md

 ### Hi there I'm Ebubekir Ustalar👋

 - 💻 I'm a software engineer based in Istanbul.
-- 🍂 I used to write backend services using C#
-- 🍃 I currently write backend services using Python Django
+- 🍃 I currently write backend services using Python, Django
-- 🌱 I’m currently learning functional programming, lambda calculus.
 - 📫 You can reach me at: ebubekirustalar@gmail.com